komyg/komyg/README.md

 ### About Me

-I am a full stack software developer with more than 10 years of experience, and I am currently working in [Runa HR](https://runahr.com/mx/home/) as a Tech Lead.
+I am a full stack software developer with more than 10 years of experience, and I am currently working as a Founding Engineer in [Plato](https://www.plato.io/).

 More recently, I was CTO of Onyo and contributed to its acquisition by Alelo.